mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``command`` or ``commands``
       - ``console.command``
-      - Registers the service with :xref:`Symfony as a console command<Symfony 4 console command tag>`.
+      - Registers the service with :xref:`Symfony as a console command<Symfony console command tag>`.
     * - ``controllers``
       - ``controller.service_arguments``
       - Controllers are typically autowired by Symfony.
-However, you can register :xref:`controllers as services<Symfony 4 controller service arguments tag` to manage your own dependency injection rather than relying on Symfony's service container.
+However, you can register :xref:`controllers as services<Symfony controller service arguments tag` to manage your own dependency injection rather than relying on Symfony's service container.
     * - ``events``
       - ``kernel.event_subscriber``
-      - Registers the service with :xref:`Symfony as an event subscriber<Symfony 4 event subscriber tag>`.
+      - Registers the service with :xref:`Symfony as an event subscriber<Symfony event subscriber tag>`.
     * - ``forms``
       - ``form.type``
-      - Registers the service with :xref:`Symfony as a custom form field type<Symfony 4 custom form field type tag>`.
+      - Registers the service with :xref:`Symfony as a custom form field type<Symfony custom form field type tag>`.
-    * - ``helpers``
-      - ``templating.helper``
-      - Registers the service with :xref:`Symfony as a PHP template helper<Symfony 4 PHP template helper tag>`.
-The service definition must include an ``alias``.
     * - ``models``
       - ``mautic.model``
       - Deprecated.
 Use service dependency injection instead.